 THE COMPANY

-Finom is a European fintech platform that combines business banking, invoicing, expense management, and AI-powered accounting into a single mobile-first product.
-Founded in 2019 and headquartered in Amsterdam, the company serves over 125,000 SMBs and freelancers across Germany, France, Italy, Spain, and the Netherlands—backed by more than €300M in total funding from investors including General Catalyst, AVP, and Northzone.
+Finom is the leading European fintech platform that combines business banking, invoicing, expense management, and AI-powered accounting into a single mobile-first product.
+Founded in 2020 and headquartered in Amsterdam, the company serves over 200,000 SMBs and freelancers across Germany, France, Italy, Spain, and the Netherlands—backed by more than €300M in total funding from investors including General Catalyst, AVP, and Northzone.

 Finom's most ambitious bet is a new agentic system that operates both reactively—responding when a customer asks—and proactively, pushing relevant actions before the customer even thinks to request them.
 With sub-agents mapped to every domain from cards to invoicing, each connected to dedicated MCP servers and backend microservices, the stakes for getting AI right are exceptionally high.